-Early exploration in the region and the Silver Hope property focused on Equity Silver Mine type Cu-Ag deposits.
-In 2010 and 2011, however, exploration at Silver Hope resulted in the discovery of a previously unknown but sizable Cu-Mo porphyry referred to as the WEST Horizon.
-This was exemplified by drill hole SH11-05 (603.0m), a vertical hole that intersected good porphyry mineralization from top to bottom with intersections including 182m of 0.31% Cu and 0.013% Mo followed deeper by 364m of 0.11% Cu and 0.057% Mo.
-At 296m, the hole intersected a brecciated zone that returned 5.0m grading 1.87g/t Au, 65.40g/t Ag, 0.12% Cu and 1.161% Mo.
-Several other holes also intersected long intervals of continuous Cu-Mo mineralization.
-(Reference NR06-11 dated June 2, 2011).
+2010 and 2011 exploration resulted in the discovery of a previously unknown but sizable Cu-Mo porphyry referred to as the WEST Horizon.
+One example of the size of the West Horizon porphyry is exemplified by drill hole SH11-05 (603.0m), a vertical hole that intersected porphyry mineralization from top to bottom with intersections including 182m of 0.31% Cu and 0.013% Mo followed deeper by 364m of 0.11% Cu and 0.057% Mo.
+(Reference: NR06-11 dated June 2, 2011, entitled "Finlay Minerals Ltd. Reports the Results of a Winter Program at the Silver Hope Project").

 The 2010 and especially the 2011 drilling programs were also successful in the discovery of mineralization beneath the known mineral occurrences and well below the depths of historic drilling.
-This was exemplified by drill hole SH11-12 that returned 76 meters at 0.43g/t gold, 29g/t silver and 0.20% copper \.
-(Reference: NR10-11 dated November 29, 2011.)
-This very significant intersection also had a distinct geochemical signature thought to be related to a deep magmatic (intrusive) source.
-Such discoveries have identified the potential for deep polymetallic replacement-type mineralization along a five kilometer "mine structure" (i.e. Equity Silver South).
-The Company refers to this mineralization at Silver Hope as the MAIN Deep Horizon.
+This was exemplified by drill hole \$H11-12 near the Superstition Zone that returned 76m at 0.43g/t Au, 29g/t Ag and 0.20% Cu.
+(Reference: NR10-11 dated November 29, 2011, entitled "Finlay Minerals drills 76 metres of 0.43 g/t gold, 29.37 g/t silver & 0.19% copper (0.91% CuEQ) in a new style of mineralization on the Silver Hope Property").
+The drill hole also yielded a geochemical signature thought to be related to a deep magmatic (intrusive) source.
+This discovery identified the potential for deep polymetallic replacement-type mineralization along a five kilometer "mine structure" (i.e. Equity Silver South).
+The Company refers to this mineralization as the MAIN DEEP Horizon.

-The 2011 program also resulted in the discovery of high-grade structural-related mineralization in SH11-08 (2.0m @ 498g/t silver and 0.22% copper) in the EAST Horizon.
-Compellingly, the EAST Horizon has further demonstrated very high pathfinder soil geochemistry as well as a prominent deep gravity anomaly.
-The EAST Horizon is postulated to be related to a deep intrusive source not yet intersected by drilling.
+The 2011 program also resulted in the discovery of high-grade, structurally related mineralization in drill hole SH11-08 (2.0m @ 498g/t Ag and 0.22% Cu) in the EAST Horizon.
+This area also exhibits extremely high pathfinder soil geochemistry as well as a prominent deep gravity anomaly postulated to be related to a deep intrusive source not yet intersected by drilling.